-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-In discussion with a group of year 6 children, they reported that they are happy in school and know what to do if they have any concerns about their well-being.
-However, owing to the action short of strike, the ETI was unable to evaluate fully, the outworking of the arrangements for safeguarding in the school.
+- During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+The school has developed a comprehensive suite of policies and procedures to safeguard the children. - The year 6 children reported that they feel safe and happy in school.
+They know what to do and who to talk to if they are concerned about their safety or well-being.
+The children are involved in decision-making in the school through their involvement in the School- and Eco- Councils.
+However, owing to action sort of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.